-My name is Katie Bally, Speech-Language Pathologist (SLP) with Rainbows United.
+My name is Katie Bally, I am the Coordinator for Infant/ Toddler Services in Sumner County and Speech-Language Pathologist (SLP) with Rainbows United.
 I have an undergraduate degree in Communications Sciences and Disorders and a Masters in Speech-Language Pathology.
-I completed both degrees through Wichita State University - GO SHOX!
+I completed both degrees through Wichita State University – GO SHOX!

 Previously, I was a stay-at-home mom for over 12 years with my own four children.
 This time gave me hands on learning and experiences in the overall development of children.
 When the time came for me to go back to work, I chose to take a position as a paraprofessional in special education classrooms because I have always had a passion for kids with special needs.
 Through the years as a para, I gained a tremendous amount of experience through working in the different types of classrooms, working with other professionals, and working with a variety of children with special needs.
 It was during this time that I realized my passion for language development and communication.
 As I continued to work part time in the schools, I finished my Bachelor’s degree.
 During this time, I was also involved in event planning for a nonprofit company that provided respite care on the weekends for children with special needs ages 3-21.
 Between the summer of graduating with my BA and starting the Master’s program at WSU, I worked as an ABA therapist with 2 children in their home.